xraystyle/mac_format/README.md

 If you've previously installed and want to update to the newest version, just re-run the above script again.

-Installing this app requires typing your admin password to install the required Ruby Gem, Docopt.
+Installing this app requires typing your admin password to install the required Ruby Gem, `Docopt`.

 To use the contextual menu services, highlight a MAC address anywhere and right-click.
-Under the 'Services' submenu, click on the format you'd like to convert to.
+Under the `Services` submenu, click on the format you'd like to convert to.
 You'll see a notification that it's completed and the converted MAC address will be copied to your clipboard.
 If you select the Vendor Lookup service option, you'll receive a notification with the name of the vendor.

 ![Right-Click Screenshot](https://raw.githubusercontent.com/xraystyle/mac_format/master/right-click.png)

 CLI Tool instructions:

-The command name is 'mac_format' and it's installed to /usr/local/bin.
+The command name is `mac_format` and it's installed to `/usr/local/bin`.

 	Usage:
 	  mac_format <mac>